nomocas/decompose/README.md

 ```

-It work even with multiple arguments :
+It works even with multiple arguments :

 ```javascript